-Artem Trotsyuk is a Ph.D. student in Dr. Geoffrey Gurtner’s laboratory in the Department of Surgery at Stanford University.
-His research interests lie in bioengineering, gene editing, CRISPR therapy and regenerative medicine.
+Artem Trotsyuk is a Ph.D. candidate in Dr. Geoffrey Gurtner’s laboratory in the Department of Surgery at Stanford University.
+He is co-advised by Dr. Zhenan Bao in the Department of Chemical Engineering.
+His advisors include Dr. Russ Altman and Dr. Michael Snyder.
+His research interests lie in bioengineering, gene editing, wearables, CRISPR therapy and regenerative medicine.
 Currently, he is using bioengineering tools coupled with artificial intelligence to improve wound healing outcomes in diabetic patients.
+He is working on developing a smart bandage that implements a closed-loop AI processing system for sensing and therapeutic delivery into a wound bed.

 Honors & Awards